 “Niagara Falls” is a summation of three waterfalls that run on the base between Ontario, Canada, and New York, USA and form the southern border of the Niagara George.

-The water from the Niagara river takes a fall from 167 ft. which is equivalent to 51 meters and the average flow rate being 2,400 cubic meters per second.
+The water from the Niagara river takes a fall from 167 ft. which is equivalent to 51 meters and the average flow rate is 2,400 cubic meters per second.

 The water from these falls is used for the generation of hydroelectric energy which affects the flow rate of this waterfall, which is the most famed and a major tourist attraction in the USA.